clydeio/clydeio/BARKLEY.md

 - an API server that allows to play with configurations (for an admin user) and
 - a module allows clyde and filter implementations to access and query configuration.

 *Idea*: Allow to handle multiple configurations.
 While creating or updating configuration we leave it in an unstable state.
-For example, if we desire to have a provder with authentication we require to make two operations, first add the provider and later attach a authentication prefilter.
+For example, if we desire to have a provider with authentication we require to make two operations, first add the provider and later attach a authentication prefilter.
 Those the configuration is unstable until we attach the auth filter.

 TODO - Review error codes and add 400 error in operations.